 Texas Income Tax

 Texas has no state income tax.
 Texas has no state individual income tax.
 The Texas Constitution (Article 8, Section 24-a) prohibits the legislature from imposing a tax on the net incomes of individuals, including an individual's share of partnership and unincorporated association income.
-Texas funds state government primarily through sales and use taxes, franchise (margins) taxes, and property taxes.
+Texas funds state government primarily through sales and use taxes and the franchise (margins) tax on businesses.
+Texas property taxes are levied by local governments (school districts, counties, and cities), not by the state.

 Texas has no income tax

 Texas has no state individual income tax.
 The Texas Constitution (Article 8, Section 24-a) prohibits the legislature from imposing a tax on the net incomes of individuals, including an individual's share of partnership and unincorporated association income.
-Texas funds state government primarily through sales and use taxes, franchise (margins) taxes, and property taxes.
+Texas funds state government primarily through sales and use taxes and the franchise (margins) tax on businesses.
+Texas property taxes are levied by local governments (school districts, counties, and cities), not by the state.
 For residents, wages, salaries and investment income are not subject to state income tax in Texas.

 Texas income tax: frequently asked questions